SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 [^frequencies]: If we assume an ideal filter such that all frequencies below the filter bandwidth \\(f_\mathrm{BW}\\) are passed with unity gain, and all frequencies above are perfectly blocked, the range of usable frequencies is \\(\frac{1}{3}f_\mathrm{BW} < f < f_\mathrm{BW}\\).
 Since the filter rolloff is not ideal, the available frequency range will be smaller; if roughly equal amplitude is required, it will be smaller still.

 Generation of constant-amplitude sine waves can be achieved by using the digital-to-analog converter (DAC) peripheral on the 16F15356.
-The DAC has 5-bit resolution, and outputs a constand analog voltage.
+The DAC has 5-bit resolution, and outputs a constant analog voltage.
 By using a lookup table and changing the DAC output at periodic intervals, a sine wave can be approximated.

 {{% notice note %}}
-Why do we want to use a loookup table and not just compute the value on the fly?
+Why do we want to use a lookup table and not just compute the value on the fly?
 It all comes down to processing time.

 While a purpose-built chip intended for DSP might have the appropriate hardware instructions and clock speed to actually compute a sine function in real time, doing so would require a lot of floating-point math.
 Even on chips with floating-point implemented in hardware, this will be much slower than using integer math everywhere.
 On a processor like the PIC16F15356, with no hardware multiply, 8-bit word size, and a relatively low clock, doing even integer multiplication and division can be too much computation to fit into a high-rate interrupt.

 Using a lookup table means that we can do all of the math ahead of time.
-Usually, this means when we're writing our code, doing the computations on a proper computer and inserting a const array in the program.
+Usually, this means when we're writing our code, doing the computations on a proper computer and inserting a `const` array in the program.
 Sometimes, this can mean computing the lookup table in code, but doing it slowly outside an interrupt while there are no time-critical functions running&mdash;if the lookup table depends on measurements made while your code is running, for example.

 A lookup table doesn't necessarily have to be a direct representation of a waveform either.